biggie-boss/LoreRim/README.md

 - Buffed Baan Maluur creatures
 - Some areas (particularly starter dungeons near riverwood/whiterun) have had enemy spawns slightly lowered.
 - The Cause is now much harder and the lich isn't a pushover
-- Vendors take longer to respawn
 - Bleakfalls Barrow 1 handed katana is now in the first chest.
 The first chest also has more chance to have potions and scrolls but no gems/gold
 - Ebony warrior (should) approach you at level 40 now
 - The Draugr Drainspell Weapons now damage your health if you get hit by them as an enchantment (to mimic the absorb health from the playable versions)
 - Enemies above lvl 100 can no longer be disarmed
 - The Minotaur Lord is heavily buffed and he's a ghost.
 Bring fire or poison to stand a chance.
-- Regular fast traveling costs way more gold.
-Find a carriage instead.
+- Ebony warrior (should) approach you at level 40 now
+- Orc Strongholds now sell Bestial Stew

 ***

-### General Changes
+### Visual, Performance and WOrld Changes

 - Time of day starts at 11AM (just for better lighting)
-- Added crafting recipes for nearly every scroll and staff in LoreRim thanks to BardicNoel
-- Ebony warrior (should) approach you at level 40 now
-- Orc Strongholds now sell Bestial Stew
+- Textures have been fully revamped to be more consistent.
+Tons and tons of redundant meshes and textures have been removed.
+- Overall size of LoreRim reduced by approximately 30-40gb
+- New city additions in Riften and Whiterun
+- Several new script performance optimizations
+- Even more textures are now downscaled and mipmapped as 0 visual loss
+- Even more BSAs.
+This increases install time but improves performance and boot time.